nleethochawalit/GLACiAR2-master/README.md

 - *ebins:* number of eccentricities.
 The galaxies will be created for ebins eccentricities ranging from 0 to 1.
 - *min_sn:* Minimum (isophotal) signal to noise ratio in the detection band (or the first band listed in detection_band_combination) for a galaxy to be considered detected.
 All detected galaxies that are not blended will be run through dropout selection.
 So if you have S/N criteria in the dropout selection, make sure that this min_sn is safely smaller than those in the dropout selection. (default = 3.0)
 - *dropouts:* True or False.
 Boolean that indicates whether the user wants to run a dropout selection (default = False).
 - *droptype:* Type of dropout.
-See dropouts.py You can make your own!
+See dropouts.py You can customize the dropout selection criteria.
-- *extended_mag_bins_low:* Number of bins to be extended from min_mag.
-Type = int. (default = 1)
-- *extended_mag_bins_high:* Number of bins to be extended from min_mag.
-Type = int. (default = 1)
 - *lin_slope:* Will be used if LF_shape is 'linear'
 - *exp_base:* Will be used if LF_shape is 'exp'
-- *n_inject_max:* When LF_shape is not 'flat', each iteration in some magnitude bins can have more galaxies than n_galaxies.
-In that case, each iteration will be by default divided into rounds where n_galaxies will be created.
-However, if the image is large enough, one can bypass this by putting n_inject_max that is higher than n_galaxies. (default = n_galaxies).

 Files
 ----------

-Files required to run ``GLACiAR``.
+Files required to run ``GLACiAR2``.

 - Science images: Files with the observed images of the survey including all the fields and filters.
-It typically includes several files of each type, although one of each is enough.

 - List: Text file with the names of the fields from the survey.
 This list is given as an input parameter.
 Its minimum length is one, i.e. the name of one field.

-- SExtractor parameters: As previously explained, one of the steps of the code involves running ``SExtractor`` on the images (original and with simulated galaxies).
+- SExtractor parameters: As previously explained, one of the steps of the code involves running ``SExtractor`` on the original images and the images with simulated galaxies.
 To run the software, a file defining the parameters is required.
 There is an example provided under ``SExtractor\_files``, but we recommend for the user to change it according to their data.

-- RMS maps or weight maps: They describe the noise intensity at each pixel in relation to the science image.
+- RMS maps: They describe the noise intensity at each pixel in relation to the science image.
 Although they are necessary only if required for the SExtractor parameters, it is strongly recommended that one of these is used in order to improve the source detection.

 - PSF: Image of the PSF that we'll be used to convolve with the simulated galaxy.
 It depends on the instrument, telescope, and filter.
-Some PSFs are included with ``GLACiAR``, but users should add theirs if needed.
+If the images are not PSF-matched, provide one PSF for each band with in Files directory with the name ``psf_{band name}.fits``.
+If the images are PSF matched, provide one PSF image and specify the filename under *fixed_psf* in the parameter file.

 - Filter throughputs: throughput of each band.
-They are needed to be placed in Files diectory.
+They are needed to be placed in Files directory with the name ``{band name}.tab``.
 Most of the hst bands are provided.
 See these example for format.

 Modules
 ----------